 Anatomy of the Foot & Ankle

-You take thousands of steps each day.
-There are hundreds of bones, tendons, ligaments and muscles harmoniously working together in your feet and ankles.
-The foot and ankle create a intricate structure made up of more than 30 joints.
-They not only allow you to walk, but also facilitate basic movements such as standing, flexing the foot or running and jumping.
+Bones, tendons, ligaments, and muscles harmoniously work together in your feet and ankles to allow the movement involved in walking, running, jumping. etc. The foot and ankle are intricate structures made up of more than 30 joints.
 When an injury or condition disrupts the normal functionality of any of these joints, it can result in pain, muscle weakness and limited mobility.

 An Uncompromised View in Foot & Ankle Diagnosis

 TCO has the power and precision of pedCAT™.
-We can evaluate and diagnose our patients with the confidence that only true weight bearing CT imaging can provide.
+This computed tomography (CT) imaging technology helps our physicians evaluate and diagnose our patients with precision and confidence.
 The pedCAT is the first in-office, ultra-low dose CT solution for the foot and ankle.

-TCO can capture both feet simultaneously in standing or seated position in under a minute, or capture a partial single foot in 20 seconds.
+TCO can capture both feet simultaneously in a standing or seated position in under one minute or a partial single foot in 20 seconds.
 The full 3D volume is ready to view in less than three minutes.

-True weight bearing 3D images overcome crippling limitations such as distortion and superimposition presented in traditional weight bearing plain radiographs, while providing significantly more precise and detailed diagnostic information.
+Weight bearing 3D images overcome image distortion and superimposition presented in traditional weight bearing radiographs, while providing significantly more precise and detailed diagnostic information.

 Ultra Low Dose CT Imaging

-At virtually the same radiation dose as traditional 2D x-rays and an average of 90 percent less radiation than conventional medical CT scans, the pedCAT assesses a wide spectrum of clinical conditions including fractures, dislocations, arthritic joints, Lisfranc injuries, tarsal coalitions, osteomyelitis, flatfoot condition, metatarsalgia, hallux valgus, bone cysts, fused joints, etc.
+At virtually the same radiation dose as traditional 2D x-rays, a pedCAT scan emits 90 percent less radiation than a conventional medical CT scan.
+The pedCAT assesses a wide spectrum of clinical conditions including fractures, dislocations, arthritic joints, Lisfranc injuries, tarsal coalitions, osteomyelitis, flatfoot condition, metatarsalgia, hallux valgus, bone cysts, fused joints, etc.